By Jeanette Hurt

 Blue Skies Organic Farm – Brooklyn

-The skies might not always be so blue, but the raspberries here are always delicious in South Central Wisconsin.
+The skies might not always be so blue, but the raspberries are always delicious at this south central wisconsin farm.
 Beginning in mid-August, you can get your treatment daily; just be sure to check the berry hotline before you go and bring your friends or your family.
 On weekdays, you can even bring along your well-mannered dogs, provided you clean up after them.
-Check out the heirloom tomatoes, baby beets, and other produce, too.

 Carandale Farm – Oregon